Processing math: 100%

 The three-point functions are fixed by conformal symmetry to be

-The integral is over all internal states, which have momentum $P$.
-The functions $\mathcal{F}$ are the Virasoro conformal blocks.
-The Liouville theory will only be consistent if there exists a function $C(P_1, P_2, P_3)$ which satisfies this equation for all values of the external momenta $P_i$.
+The integral is over all internal states, which have momentum P. The functions F are the Virasoro conformal blocks.
+The Liouville theory will only be consistent if there exists a function C(P1,P2,P3) which satisfies this equation for all values of the external momenta Pi.

 It was shown by Dorn and Otto, and independently by Zamolodchikov and Zamolodchikov, that there do exist solutions.
 This is known as the DOZZ formula, and takes the form